 Venkatesh is a B.Tech HONS and MS by Research (dual degree) graduate from International Institute of Information Technology Hyderabad and was advised by Dr. Kishore S Prahallad and Dr. Priyanka Srivastava on his thesis on Audio Rendering of Mathematical Content.Venkatesh's website

-Besides the core team, the I-Stem community consists of nearly sixty people with and without disabilities who are passionate about equal opportunities for all.
+Besides the core team, the I-Stem community consists of nearly ninety people with and without disabilities who are passionate about equal opportunities for all.
 The community consists of aspiring blind science students, blind professors, company D&I representatives, non-profit professionals, software engineers and architects, sighted computer science students, parents of blind students interested in science, and several others.
 If you are interested in what we do, join us.